johncarl81/transfuse/documentation.md

 These are associated in the TransfuseModule with the @BindInterceptor annotation.
 See the <a href="#configuration">Configuration section</a> for more details.

+Annotating a class (as opposed to a method in a class) will configure Transfuse to apply the given aspect to all public methods defined on the class.

 <hr/>

 #### Configuration